Heavy Periods, Painful Periods and Irregular Periods

 If this applies to you, we suggest you visit your doctor.

-Treatment for heavy bleeding may involve medication, the pill, Mirena IUD, or referral to a specialist to discuss surgical options.
+Treatment for heavy bleeding may involve medication, the pill, an intrauterine device (IUD) or referral to a specialist to discuss surgical options.

 Do you suffer from severe period pain or menstrual cramps that affects your ability to do your day-to-day tasks?
 Period pain is more common for teens and women in their 20’s.